Melissa Finkenbiner was born and raised in the United States in rural Ohio. In 2008 she received a Bachelor of Arts in Art Education.

 Since 2011, Finkenbiner has been living as a expat.
 She has moved from Myanmar to Armenia and, most recently, Zimbabwe.
 The immersion in such diverse places has greatly impacted the themes and mediums of her art.

-In Yangon, Myanmar, Finkenbiner was inspired by the serenity of people durring a time of change after years of oppression.
-Her large oil paintings revolved around themes of changing fate.
-In contrast to the large oil works, her journal of intimate ink drawings captured fleeting rhythms of quotidian life.
-Upon leaving Myanmar, Finkenbiner took a year long hiatus from oil painting before returning to the medium.
+In Myanmar, Finkenbiner was inspired by the serenity of the various people groups during a time of rapid change.
+Her large oil paintings revolved around themes of changing fate, while her intimate ink drawings captured fleeting rhythms of everyday life.

 “Passage of identity”

 Melissa Finkenbiner’s large scaled canvases are part of her "Passage of Identity" series, which capture the moment or “passage” of monumental changes in life.
 These figures are deliberately painted without hair, transcending culture and identity to focus in on the moment.
 Her imagery is laden with mythology and symbols of change.
 The passages depicted include ideas of death, survival, education, destiny, and changing fate.

 In addition to Finkenbiner's classical and controlled large scale works, she creates her studies directly on scaled down canvas.
 The results of these studies are small objective abstract paintings which stand alone as individual pieces of art.

 Melissa Finkenbiner started working with jewelry as a way to make functional art which people could wear.
 These wearable pieces are made from upcycled scrap pieces of metal including old dinnerware, sheet metal and other bits.
 She enjoys manipulating the metal to create value from nothing and change the way people view discarded materials.
 Her favorite pieces play with edges and negative space.